 The AER considers that if capacity management is an issue, then extending demand charges to more customers seems to be a sensible approach as proposed by Envestra.
 However, Envestra did not provide any evidence to support this claim.
 Also Envestra has not discussed the administrative implications of re-introducing this approach.
-The AER notes that Origin and AGL have raised a number of concerns regarding the implementation of Envestra's proposed approach.
-13 Origin is concerned that customers with annual consumption less than 10 TJ but with MDQ greater than 50 GJ would not easily be identified in current business systems, which would cause billing problems.
-Also it is unclear whether such customers will be moved onto interval metering and, if they are, whether network users will be able to pass on the cost of the new meter.
+The AER notes that Origin and AGL have raised a number of concerns regarding the implementation of Envestra's proposed approach.15 Origin was concerned that customers with annual consumption less than 10 TJ but with MDQ greater than 50 GJ would not easily be identified in its current business systems, which would cause billing problems.
+Also, it was unclear to Origin whether such customers would be moved onto interval metering and, if they were, whether network users would be able to pass on the cost of the new meter.